LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 ### Intent tracking

-When you [add or update a domain](intent-manager-build-domains.html), you can select to enable **Intent Tracking**.
+If you've [unlocked](intent-manager-overview.html#enable-intent-discovery-optimization--analysis) the Discover/Analyze features of Intent Manager, then when you [add or update a domain](intent-manager-build-domains.html), you can select to enable **Intent Tracking**.
 This enables “intent listening” for the domain, which provides you with enhanced intent-related reporting on your consumers’ utterances.

 When intent tracking is enabled, the system records and labels all future conversations with intent metadata (e.g., a consumer utterance of “I want to cancel my flight” is labeled as having the “cancel flight” intent in an “Airlines” domain).
 The system also records other metrics like CSAT, [Meaningful Conversation Score](https://knowledge.liveperson.com/data-reporting-meaningful-conversation-score-(mcs)-meaningful-conversation-score-(mcs)-overview.html) and more.
 This intent data is then populated into the **Analyze** page within Intent Manager.